Why you need client testimonials in your marketing

 Or, you simply don’t know how to do it.

 If any of these things are true for you, I have good news!

-Satisfied customers are typically happy to help you by singing your praises.
+Satisfied customers are typically happy to help you by singing your praises in a testimonial.

 People want to help other people.
 When you have provided a fantastic service, product, or program to your clients, they are more than willing to help you spread the word about your business.